dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 WHERE column_name LIKE pattern;
 ```

-SQL pattern matching enables you to use `_` to match any single character and "%" to match an arbitrary number of characters (including zero characters).
+SQL pattern matching enables you to use `_` to match any single character and `%` to match an arbitrary number of characters (including zero characters).

-For example, to select employees whose FirstNames begin with the letter A, you would use the following query:
+For example, to select employees whose `FirstName`s begin with the letter A, you would use the following query:

 ```sql
 SELECT * FROM employees